Battle of Kettle Creek: Treatment of prisoners

 Pickens took 75 prisoners, including most of the wounded, and between 40 and 70 Loyalists were killed.
 He suffered 7 to 9 killed and 14–23 wounded or missing in the battle.
-Many of Boyd's men (including some that escaped the battlefield and others that Pickens paroled) returned home.
+Many of Boyd's men (including some who had escaped the battlefield and others that Pickens paroled) returned home.
 A significant number were either captured or surrendered themselves to Patriot authorities in the days following the battle, and the fate of some of his men is unknown.
 Lieutenant Colonel Campbell reported that 270 of Boyd's recruits eventually joined him.
 He organized them into the Royal North Carolina Regiment.

 When Pickens approached the mortally wounded Boyd after the battle, the Loyalist leader, who had lived in South Carolina before the war and was known to Pickens, asked the Patriot leader to deliver a brooch to his wife and inform her of his fate.
 This Pickens eventually did.

 Of the Loyalist prisoners, only about 20 survived their wounds.
 Pickens first took them to Augusta, and then Ninety Six, where they were held along with a large number of other Loyalists.
 Seeking to make an example of them, South Carolina authorities put a number of these Loyalists on trial for treason.
 About 50 of them were convicted, and five men, including some of the men captured at Kettle Creek, were hanged.
 British military leaders were outraged over this treatment of what they considered prisoners of war, even before the trial was held.
 General Prevost threatened retaliation against Patriot prisoners he was holding, but did not act out of fear that other American-held British prisoners might be mistreated.
 His invasion of coastal South Carolina in April 1779, a counter-thrust against movements by General Lincoln to recover Georgia, prompted South Carolina officials to vacate most of the convictions.